userzoom/UserZoomSDK-docs/android/quick-start.md

 ## Result

-After the `show` method is called, you should see an intercepting pop-up like the one below:
+Few seconds after the `show` method is called, an intercepting pop-up should appear on the screen.
+You can find an example below:

 <img
     alt="UserZoom intercept example"
-    src="/img/android-sdk-intercept.png"
+    src="/img/intercept-example.png"
     style="width: 50%; display:block; margin: auto;"
 />